How do we do experiential, collaborative work in a hybrid program?

 According to research, collaboration among students and faculty within a strong learning community is central to student success in blended learning programs.
 This is highly congruent with the emphasis that the Expressive Arts Therapy program places on community building through the arts.
 Faculty use our skills as arts-based educators, experienced in both face to face and online learning environments, to facilitate collaborative learning across distance.
 Canvas, the CIIS Learning Management System, is the vehicle we use for collaborative learning.
 Canvas has cutting edge tools to facilitate "real-time" and asynchronous small group work via conferencing software, space for gallery displays as well as individualized portfolio spaces where multimedia presentations can be curated together with academic papers.
 Peer to peer support is threaded throughout all three years of the program.

-Please note the following information regarding the Intensive Residential Seminar:
+Please note the following information regarding the Academic Intensive:

 Considering the EXA program?
 Got questions?
 Please contact our admissions counselor: